fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 }
 ```

+As you can see in the code sample above, our Layout() method arranges the objects by doing:

 1. The size of the canvas.Text (r.text) object is measured so we can center it.
-2. The position of the canvas.Text (r.text) object is centered
+2. The position of the canvas.Text (r.text) object is centered.
 3. The size of the canvas.Rectangle (r.background) is set to the same size as the widget.

 We also need to define the minimum size of our widget.